IS-Saja/VQA-with-Audio/README.md

-# VQA-with-Audio
-# Visual Question Answering using BLIP and Gradio
+# VQA-with-Audio using BLIP and Gradio
 ## Project Description
 This project aims to develop an interactive application that answers visual questions based on an image uploaded by the user.
 The application utilizes a pre-trained model from Hugging Face's BLIP (Bootstrapped Language Image Pre-training) series, allowing users to ask questions related to the uploaded image.
 The response is generated in both text and audio formats, providing an engaging and versatile user experience.